 If your horse is showing neurological symptoms indicating a spinal cord problem that’s more than just a “pain in the neck,” a myelogram is the gold standard for confirming a diagnosis.
 For this test, your horse must be put completely out under general anesthesia.
 A needle is placed into the spinal canal so that a contrast material (a special dye that highlights an area to be radiographed) can be injected into the fluid within the canal that bathes the spinal cord.
 Then a series of neck radiographs are taken with the neck in a variety of positions.
 On these radiographs, actual “impingement” or pressure on the spinal cord can be accurately detected.
 The myelogram can confirm that the spinal canal is narrowed or that instability of a vertebra is causing pressure on the cord.

 Treatment options will depend on the results of diagnostic tests—and can have variable success.
 If arthritis of the articular facets is identified, your vet may suggest injecting those joints with a corticosteroid to help quiet inflammation.
 These injections were rarely performed in years past, but are now becoming fairly routine.
 They’re typically performed with ultrasound guidance, and can be effective in eliminating neck-related signs for a period of time.
-Sadly, in many cases the signs will eventually return, making the long-term prognosis for a case of neck arthritis questionable at best.
+Sadly, in many cases the signs will eventually return.
+This makes the long-term prognosis for a case of neck arthritis questionable at best.

 This surgical procedure is most successful if it’s performed as soon as possible after signs are detected before the cord is permanently damaged.
-Experience shows that it can take up to a year for maximum improvement after surgery, and 80 percent of horses’ signs will improve by one grade, while only 50 percent will improve by two grades.
+Experience shows that it can take up to a year for maximum improvement after surgery.
+And 80 percent of horses’ signs will improve by one grade, while only 50 percent will improve by two grades.

 Of course, the joints of the neck are just like any other joint and may respond to common treatments targeting joint disease, such as Adequan, Legend, or oral joint supplements.
 Alternative therapies including acupuncture can also be beneficial for long-term management of a neck problem.